 If you’re feeling pain or discomfort in your jaw when you eat or talk, you may be experiencing TMJ disorder.
 TMJ disorder includes a number of conditions that cause dysfunction and pain, and a number of other negative effects in the jaw and its joint and surrounding muscles.
-However, you don’t have to live with these problems and pain anymore–at Bayview Dental Arts, we can treat TMJ effectively.
+However, you don’t have to live with these problems and pain anymore–at Bayview Dental Arts, we can treat TMJ in Naples effectively.

 Signs of TMJ disorder